Read your latest personalised notifications

-Read the ESC Practice Guidelines on CVD during pregnancy
+Read the ESC Practice guidelines on Pregnancy and CVD

 Prof. Vera Regitz-Zagrosekfrom Berlin, Germany, who chaired the taskforce, outlined the goal and aims of the guidelines, and particularly the new aspects since the publication of the first ESC Expert consensus document on this topic in 2003.
 The scope of the guidelines were markedly widened by including the obstetrician in the task force, represented by Prof. Foidart from Liège, thus assuring a multidisciplinary approach in the development of the guidelines as well as adding new topics, like genetic testing, fetal assessment, mode and timing of delivery and venous thromboembolism and a chapter on drugs.
 All recommendations are graded according to class and level of evidence.
 Due to the lack of randomised or prospective studies in this field, the level of evidence for the recommendations is mostly C.